Born in Lille, France. Grandmaster (1997).

 Won the 2006 FiNet Chess960 Open with a 9½/11 score.

 Bacrot first passed the mark of 2700 in Elo rating in 2004.
 In January 2005, he became the first French player to enter the top 10, and reached and maintained #9 from April till December 2005, still his highest ranking to date.
-His highest Elo rating of 2749 was achieved in November 2009.
+His highest Elo rating of 2749 was achieved in November 2013 when he was ranked world #15.

 He is married to Nathalie Bonnafous Bacrot, and they have a son, Alexandre, and a daughter, Victoria.